heisenbergsdog/heisenbergsdog.github.io/_pages/jokes.md

 # Joke made up by Katherine Slattery
 Why do wave functions make bad presidents?
 Because their states always collapse.

+# Joke adapted from Norm Macdonald
+A man walks into a bar and sees a guy with a pumpkin head.
+The man says, "what happened to you?"
+To which, the pumpkin headed man responds "Oh, let me tell you.
+So I found a lamp and it had a magic genie inside.
+The genie gave me three wishes.
+So first, I wished for an unlimited amount of money."
+"And he tricked you with that or something?" said the man.
+"No," replied the pumpkin headed guy, "it's actually quite wonderful.
+If I want ten yachts, I can buy them no problem.
+If I want to fly to Tahiti for a day on a private jet -
+ I can do that too.
+I own sky scrapers, luxury cars, the finest diamonds in the world."
+ "So then what happened."
+ "Well then I wished to be able to fly.
+Not in an airplane, but like superman."
+ "And he tricked you somehow with that wish?"
+ "No," replied the pumpkin headed guy, "I can fly wherever I want to.
+It's amazing!
+I don't have issues with oxygen, or coldness, or air resistance.
+I just fly like you would in a dream."
+ "Okay, okay, I'm glad that worked out.
+But then tell me, what happened to make your head like that?"
+ "Oh that?
+I wished for a pumpkin head."

 # More to come!!